It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 No mom wants their daughters to be “selfish.”
 When you are desperate, you tell her she’s selfish in hopes that she will be shocked and change her behavior and be more giving.
 The opposite is true.
 She will become the label.
 She will start seeing herself as “selfish.”

-Result: Label the box your daughter is in because she feels ashamed.
+Result: You have labeled the box your daughter is in by making her feel ashamed.
 Shame corrodes the part of your daughter that thinks she can do better.

 What you can do about it: Point out your daughter’s strengths.
 Even if she is negative most of the time, remember the exceptions when she is positive.
 If you think your daughter is selfish, remember times when she has been thoughtful and giving.
 Catch her when she is the exception and encourage her.